Medical Policy: 01.01.20

 Prevena Incision Management System is a negative pressure wound therapy (NPWT) device designed specifically for management of closed surgical incisions that continue to drain following sutured or stapled closure.
 The single use system consists of a negative pressure therapy unit, a canister, and dressing.
 The therapy unit uses three AA batteries to deliver 125 mm Hg of negative pressure to the incision site and has an eight day life.
 Therapy may last for a minimum of two to seven days.
 The therapy unit has alerts for leaks, low battery, maximum capacity and system errors.
 There are two dressing options Prevena Peel and Place dressing for incisions fewer than 8 inches and the Prevena Customizable dressing for incisions up to 35 inches or nonlinear.
 NPWT applies a localized vacuum to draw the edges of the wound together while providing a moist environment conducive to wound healing.

-For individuals who have any wound type (acute or non-healing) who receive portable single-use outpatient negative pressure wound therapy, the evidence does include randomized clinical trials (RCTs).
-The evidence includes an RCT of the PICO single use negative pressure wound therapy system, and RCT of the non-powered Smart Negative Pressure (SNaP) Would Care System, and a pseudorandomized study of the Prevena Incision Management System.
-The PICO device was studied in an adequately powered but unblinded RCT of combined in- and outpatient use following total joint arthroplasty.
-Results showed some benefits that approached statistical significance.
-Further studies in an outpatient setting are needed.
-One study with SNaP non-powered wound care system showed non-inferiority to a vacuum assisted closure device.
-However, interpretation of this trial is limited by a high loss to follow-up and lack of control group treated with dressings.
+For individuals who have any wound type (acute or nonhealing) who receive portable single-use outpatient NPWT, the evidence includes systematic reviews and randomized controlled trials (RCTs).
+The evidence includes an RCT of the PICO Single Use Negative Pressure Wound Therapy System, an RCT of the nonpowered Smart Negative Pressure Wound Care System, and a pseudorandomized study of the Prevena Incision Management System.
+The PICO device was studied in an adequately powered but unblinded RCT of combined in- and outpatient use following total joint arthroplasty; also, a 2017 RCT compared the PICO device with standard dressing following abdominal surgery.
+Results showed some benefits, though not statistically significant.
+One study with the Smart Negative Pressure nonpowered Wound Care System showed noninferiority to a vacuum-assisted closure device.
+However, interpretation of this trial is limited by a high loss to follow-up and lack of a control group treated with dressings.
 These studies are insufficient to draw conclusions about its efficacy.
-Well-designed comparative studies with larger numbers of patients are needed to determine the effects of the technology with greater certainty.
+Well-designed comparative studies with larger numbers of patients are needed to determine the effects of these technologies with greater certainty.
 The evidence is insufficient to determine the effects of the technology on net health outcomes.

 The FDA granted 510(k) Class II clearance for the PICO™ Single Use Negative Pressure Wound Therapy System (Smith and Nephew, St Petersburg, FL) on December 15, 2011.
 PICO was cleared as substantially equivalent to predicate devices Renasys Go (Smith & Nephew), NPD 1000 NPWT System (Kalypto Medical, Hastings, MN), and Prevena Incision Management System (KCI, San Antonio, TX).
 The intended use, indications and instructions for use for the subject and predicate devices are similar.
 According to the 510(k) clearance document, “the PICO is indicated for patients who would benefit from a suction device (negative pressure wound therapy) as it may promote wound healing via removal of low to moderate levels of exudate and infectious materials.
 The PICO [single-use NPWT] System is suitable for use in both a hospital and homecare setting.
 Examples of appropriate wound types include: chronic, acute, traumatic, subacute and dehisced wounds, partial-thickness burns, ulcers (such as diabetic or pressure), flaps and grafts, closed surgical incisions.”